 Population will be ageing (less capable of heavy manual work, more prone to heat-related illness, and less technically capable of using 'Ag Tech' for agricultural practices.
-"Exodus of young people from agriculture."
+"Lack of commitment from many, leaving community involvement to a few."

 "Increasing heatwave occurrence in regions already experiencing water stress and/or prolonged drought conditions will exacerbate issues currently facing many rural Queensland communities."